 - In the left-side navigation pane, click Clusters.

-- On the Create Cluster Registration Proxy tab, set the parameters.
+- On the Register Cluster tab, set the parameters.

-Parameter Description Cluster NameEnter a name for the ACK cluster.Note The name must be 1 to 63 characters in length.
-It can contain digits, letters, and hyphens (-).
-Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the ACK cluster belongs.
-The name of the selected resource group appears on the page.
+Parameter Description Cluster NameEnter a name for the ACK cluster.Note The name must be 1 to 63 characters in length, and can contain digits, letters, and hyphens (-).
+Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the cluster belongs.
+The name of the selected resource group is displayed, as shown in the following figure.
 Region

 If you select Enable Log Service, the Log Service plug-in is automatically installed in the cluster.
-For more information about how to set up Log Service when you create an application, see Use Log Service to collect container logs.
+You can use Log Service with simple configurations when you create an application.
+For more information, see Use Log Service to collect container logs.

 Deletion Protection Specify whether to enable deletion protection.
 If you select this check box, the cluster cannot be deleted in the console or by calling an API operation.
 This avoids cluster deletion due to user errors.
 LabelsAdd labels to nodes.
-Enter keys and values, and click Add.Note
+Enter a key and a value, and then click Add.Note

 - Key is required.
 Value is optional.

 - Values are not case-sensitive.
-A value must be 1 to 128 characters in length, and cannot start with http:// or https://.
+A value must be 1 to 128 characters in length, and cannot start with aliyun, acs:, http://, or https://.
 The Value parameter can be left empty.

-- The keys of labels that are attached to the same resource must be unique.
-If you add a label with a used key, the label overwrites the one using the same key.
+- The keys of labels that are added to the same resource must be unique.
+If you add a label with a used key, the label overwrites the label that uses the same key.

-- You can attach up to 20 labels to each resource.
-If you attach more than 20 labels to a resource, all labels become invalid.
-You must detach unused labels for the remaining labels to take effect.
+- You can add up to 20 labels to a resource.
+If you add more than 20 labels to a resource, all labels become invalid.
+You must remove excess labels for the remaining labels to take effect.

-- On the Clusters page, find the newly created cluster and click Details in the Actions column.
-In this example, click cluster test-external-cluster1.
+- On the Clusters page, select the newly created cluster and click Details in the Actions column.
+In this example, select cluster test-external-cluster1.

 - On the details page of the cluster, click the Connection Information tab.

-- In the Agent for Connecting to the Cluster section, click the Public Network tab or Internal Network tab based on requirements, and then click Copy.
-Create a YAML file and paste the copied code into the file.
-Then, use kubectl to
+- In the Agent for Connecting to the Cluster section, click the Public Network or Internal Network tab based on your business requirements and then click Copy on the right side.
+Create a YAML file and paste the copied code to the file.
+Then,

-execute the file and register the external cluster.For example, you can create an agent.yaml file and paste the copied code into the agent.yaml file.
+use kubectl to execute the file and register the external cluster.For example, you can create an agent.yaml file and paste the copied code to the agent.yaml file.
 Then, run the

-kubectl apply -f agent.yamlcommand on an external cluster to perform registration.
+kubectl apply -f agent.yamlcommand in the on-premises cluster to register the cluster.

-On the Clusters page, find cluster test-external-cluster1 and click Details in the Actions column.
+On the Clusters page, find the newly registered cluster and click Details in the Actions column.
 On the page that appears, you can view Basic Information and Connection Information about the cluster.